 3) Christina said "No to the Dress" because she had a perfectly lovely one in her closet already.
-Who says a wedding dress has to be long and pure white?
+Who says a wedding dress has to be long and pure white, and worn only once?
 My mom found a crinoline in her own closet and did a few alterations for her granddaughter.
 It turned out to be the perfect dress for our girl, a simple white cotton print with splashes of lilacs, peonies and roses.
 Christina didn't even buy wedding shoes, but went barefoot for most of the day and kept her Birkenstocks close at hand for longer, rougher distances.
 Her dress was the "old" (she's had it since Grade Twelve), a white wrap I crocheted for her was the "new," my own wedding earrings were the "borrowed," and she painted her toenails "blue."

 The bride and her attendants all wore Baby's Breath in their hair, but that was the only matchy-matchy thing about them.
 4) The wedding party were invited to wear their own comfortable clothing with pink, green or purple accents from their own wardrobes, things that they can also wear for other occasions.
-The groom picked out a sharp new suit that he will need in the future, and his attendants joined him on a little shopping trip to buy new ties that all worked well together.
+The groom picked out a sharp new suit that he will wear in the future, and his attendants joined him on a little shopping trip to buy new ties that all worked well together.
 The only clothes specifically "made" for the wedding were the bride's crocheted wrap and two bow ties my mom made from fabric left over from the wedding dress alterations, a surprise worn by the bride's grandfather and great uncle.
 Seeing those two in their floral bow ties saved our emotional bacon as Christina and I giggled our way up the aisle!
 (I didn't cry until the vows.
 They were just beautiful!)

 5) Bouquets came from local gardens -- mine, my sisters, and MCR friends'.
 A rural friend of Christina's had some late-blooming lilacs that we kept in my cold storage room for three days prior to the wedding (heavenly fragrance in there!), and one of the bride's attendants picked some wild grasses (from the nearest ravine) that found their way into every unique bouquet put together by florist friend, Annette.
 Because the bouquets would have wilted if left too long out of water, they were kept in vases to decorate the hall for the evening -- and our back doorstep for the gift opening the next day.
-A few days later, they found their way into my compost bin.
+Once they wilted, they found their way into my compost bin.

-One of the things Landon and Christina insisted upon was that 6) no wedding decorations would be sent to the landfill after the wedding.
+One of the things Landon and Christina insisted upon was that 6) no wedding decorations be sent to the landfill after the wedding.
 Landon and his dad, Greg, built an outdoorsy wedding arch from birch harvested from the family acreage, and it was decorated with lengths of tulle salvaged from an event at the Stony Plain Library.
 It now sits over a bench at the family firepit.

-There was enough tulle that we hung it across the front of the community league hall with some borrowed fairy lights to create a lovely ambiance for the evening.
+There was enough re-purposed tulle that we hung it across the front of the community league hall with some borrowed fairy lights to create a lovely ambiance for the evening.
 Landon's mom, Sandy, got to work re-purposing jam jars as herb planters that wedding guests could take home as gifts, and grew little pots of basil, oregano, thyme and parsley to go into them.
 They were set on cut "plates" of downed tree trunks also from the acreage, later to be used for firewood.
-Tiny fairy light strings borrowed from a friend were put into jam jars decorated with jute bows and used in the place of candles on the tables, and tiny (compostable) pine cones gathered by someone on the decorating committee were strategically placed on the tables to add a little more outdoor elegance.
+Tiny fairy light strings borrowed from a friend were put into jam jars decorated with jute bows and used in the place of candles on the tables, and tiny (compost-able) pine cones gathered by someone on the decorating committee were strategically placed on the tables to add a little more outdoor elegance.

 7) There were no stretch limos or parades of wedding cars emitting fossil fuels.
 The wedding was a twenty minute walk from the bride's home, and photos were taken on the hills near the Cloverdale Community League hall, where the banquet was held (it takes its electricity from solar panels).
 Driving was pretty much kept to a minimum, though the parents of the groom and some guests had further distances to travel.